 - Government organizations at any level (federal, state, local, or tribal)

-- Not-for-profit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code
+- Nonprofit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code

-What is a Qualifying Repayment Program?
+What is a qualifying repayment program?

-Qualifying repayment plans include all income-driven repayment plans: Pay As You Earn, Revised Pay As You Earn, Income-Based Repayment, Income-Contingent Repayment or the Standard 10-year plan.
+Qualifying repayment plans include all income-driven repayment (IDR) plans.
+This includes Pay As You Earn, Revised Pay As You Earn, Income-Based Repayment, Income-Contingent Repayment or the Standard 10-year plan.

 Do all 120 payments have to be consecutive?
-No, they do not.
-According to the US.
-Department of Education, “… If you have a period of employment with a non-qualifying employer, you will not lose credit for prior qualifying payments you made.”
+No, they don't.
+The Department of Education states, “If you have a period of employment with a non-qualifying employer, you will not lose credit for prior qualifying payments you made.”

-National Health Services Corp.
-Loan Repayment Program
+National Health Services Corp Loan Repayment Program

-Award recipients receive up to $50,000 toward their student loans for at least a two-year, full-time commitment, and up to $25,000 for at least a two-year, half-time commitment.
-As a recipient of this award, you must commit to serving clinical practice time at an approved “Health Professional Shortage Area” (HPSA).
+Award recipients receive up to $50,000 toward their student loans for at least a two-year, full-time commitment.
+There's also an option to receive up to $25,000 for at least a two-year, half-time commitment.
+As a recipient of this award, you must commit to serving clinical practice time at an approved Health Professional Shortage Area (HPSA).

 For more details and requirements, please refer to the Health & Services Administration website.